SyneRBI/SIRF-Contribs/src/Python/sirf/contrib/MCIR/README.md

 make
 ```

+As per the rest of SIRF, this code should work all versions of python3.x, which has CI/CD for various python versions.

 **N.B.**: Unfortunately, there is no guarantee that this will work, as we cannot guarantee that old versions of SIRF's dependencies will successfully build on newer versions of operating systems.